deedy5/ddgs/README.md

             Share (Free to Share and Use), ShareCommercially (Free to Share and Use Commercially), Modify (Free to Modify, Share, and Use), ModifyCommercially (Free to Modify, Share, and Use Commercially).
 Defaults to None.
-        max_results: max number of results.
-If None, returns results only from the first response.
-Defaults to None.

     Returns:
         List of dictionaries with images search results.